Attic Insulation Minneapolis

 We tend to work on older properties that have 5-8 inches of insulation in their attic.
 This is 10-13 inches less than the recommended value by the state of Minnesota.

 That means – intake and exhaust ports.
-Your attic’s ventilation is a very important component to mitigating ice dams from forming on your roof and keeping froze from building up on the inside of the roof deck.
+Your attic’s ventilation is a very important component to mitigating ice dams from forming on your roof and keeping ice from building up on the inside of the roof deck.
 The net free area should be calculated before roofing and insulation projects to determine what ventilation (intake/exhaust) should be installed.
 Soffit vents should be unclogged and protected with vent chutes.

 Sealing the bypasses in your attic is important to keeping an air tight home.
-Older homes tend to allow heat escape through the attic bypasses such as recessed lighting, electrical wires, and pipes that travel through your ceiling.
+Older homes tend to allow heat to escape through the attic bypasses such as recessed lighting, electrical wires, and pipes that travel through your ceiling.
 Spray foaming around these bypasses keeps warm air from leaking into your attic.

 Our crews are able to pinpoint leaking areas using diagnostic equipment such as blower doors and thermal guns on all of our projects.